 According to research from the Maryland Department of Labor’s Occupational Safety and Health Department (MOSH), in 2017 there were approximately 62,600 nonfatal workplace injuries and illnesses reported to the U.S. Bureau of Labor Statistics (BLS) by Maryland’s private sector and local government employers.

-To learn more about how our firm can help you navigate the legal process for a personal injury case, contact the Law Offices of Adam M. Smallow at (410) 777-8960 for a free consultation.
+To learn more about how a car accident lawyer in Aberdeen can help you navigate the legal process for a personal injury case, contact the Law Offices of Adam M. Smallow at (410) 777-8960 for a free consultation.

 Leading Causes of Negligent Injuries in Maryland